64jcl/boosterblaster/README.md

 Alternatively create another location for your tools and modify settings.json to reflect where they are.

-Press F5 to compile and run!
+Press F5 to compile and run if you have set up the KickAssembler extension!
+Otherwise run build.bat if on Windows.

 # Folder structure:
 ```